jonbirge/cspeedtest/README.md

-# curses-benchmark
+# curses-speedtest

 ## Overview

-This program writes random characters to fill the terminal screen, and reports on the resulting "frame rate".
-This is essentially a benchmark for a text terminal using ncurses, but mostly serves as a quick demo of ncurses programming on OS X and linux.
+This program uses curses to write screenfuls of random characters to the terminal, and uses the resulting framerate to estimate the network throughput.
+This is essentially a "clientless" speedtest for the network between a server and you using your terminal as the speedtest client.

 ## Usage

+Install and compile on your remove server using make.
+Then run as follows:

 ```
-curses-benchmark [options]
+curses-speedtest [options]
 Options:
 -c   use color
 -h   show this help